First Government in Allen County

 - Sign erected in 1976 by the Allen County Bicentennial Commission.

 Location: 40° 47.303′ N, 84° 6.129′ W. Marker is near Lima, Ohio, in Allen County.
-Marker is on Bluelick Road ¼ mile east of North Main Street (Ohio Route 65), on the right when traveling west.
+Marker is on Bluelick Road ¼ mile east of West Street (State Route 65), on the right when traveling west.
 Click for map. marker is on the north side of Bluelick Road, just east of the WORTH Center, and about 0.25 mile west of Sugar Creek Church of the Brethren.
 Marker is at or near this postal address: 121 E Bluelick Rd, Lima OH 45801, United States of America